Blackwattle Artisan Hand Dyed Yarn

 Want to meet our alpacas?

 We offer a range of tours so you can visit our farm, meet our alpacas, maybe hand feed a few and take one for a walk.
 Bookings are required for to visit our alpacas.
-Tour options below.
+More information below.